dirkroorda/laf-fabric/docs/workbench.rst

 * *laf-fabric.py*: a script to call the workbench
 * *docs*: this documentation
 * *tasks*: a directory with example tasks.
+* *annotations*: a directory with example annotations (toy)

 .. caution::

-   If you develop your own tasks, put them in a separate directory, otherwise you may loose your work in them when you pull updates from Github.
+   If you develop your own tasks and annotations, put them in a separate directory, otherwise you may loose your work in them when you pull updates from Github.
    See *Configuration* below.